NLPatVCU/Sentiment-Classification/README.md

 # NBSentimentClassifier
-A sentiment classification script for drug reviews using NLTK Naive Bayes Classifier.
+A sentiment classification script for drug reviews using NLTK Naive Bayes Classifier, Decision Tree Classifier, and Keras Neural Network.

 ## Requirements
 * Only tested on Python 3.6